Adrian Majstrovich

 Adrian "A. J." Majstrovich (born 9 February 1980) is a New Zealand-Australian former professional basketball player.
-He spent the majority of his 20-year career playing in the Australian NBL, New Zealand NBL and State Basketball League (SBL).
-He achieved the most success in New Zealand, winning two championships and earning the Rookie of the Year in 2003 and league MVP in 2004.
+He played six seasons in the Australian National Basketball League (NBL), winning an NBL championship with the Perth Wildcats in 2000.
+In the New Zealand NBL, he won two championships (2006 and 2015) and league MVP in 2004.

 Early life and career

 Majstrovich was born in Tūrangi, New Zealand, to Croatian parents, and was raised in Carnarvon, Western Australia, on his grandparents' banana plantation.
 He later moved to Perth, where he attended Morley Senior High School.
-In 1996, he made his SBL debut for the East Perth Eagles.
-In 1997, he moved to Canberra to attend the Australian Institute of Sport (AIS) and play for the program's SEABL team.
+In 1996, he made his debut in the State Basketball League (SBL) for the East Perth Eagles.
+In 1997, he moved to Canberra to attend the Australian Institute of Sport (AIS), where he played for the AIS men's team in the South East Australian Basketball League (SEABL).
 He also represented Australia at Under 20 level from 1996 to 1999, making him ineligible for the Tall Blacks.

 Professional career

-Early ANBL years (1998–2001)
+Early NBL years (1998–2001)

+In 1998, Majstrovich joined the Perth Wildcats of the Australian National Basketball League (NBL).
+He played two seasons for the Wildcats, winning an NBL championship in 2000.

-In 1998, Majstrovich joined the Perth Wildcats and made his Australian NBL debut.
-In 2000, he became an NBL champion, when the Wildcats defeated the Victoria Giants in the NBL Grand Final series.
-During the 1999 NBL off-season, he played for the East Perth Eagles.
-During the 2000–01 NBL season, he joined the Brisbane Bullets and played four games.
-Following the NBL season, he played for the Launceston Tigers in the SEABL.
+In January 2001, Majstrovich joined the Brisbane Bullets, where he played four games to finish the 2000–01 NBL season.

+During the 1999 NBL off-season, Majstrovich played for the East Perth Eagles in the SBL.
+During the 2001 NBL off-season, he played for the Launceston Tigers in the SEABL.

 First overseas stint (2001–2003)

-Between 2001 and 2003, he played one season in Germany for TUS Jena and one season in Austria for UBC St.Pölten.
+Between 2001 and 2003, Majstrovich played one season in Germany for TUS Jena and one season in Austria for UKJ SUBA St.Polten.

-Return to ANBL and first stint in NZNBL (2003–2008)
+Return to NBL and first stint in NZNBL (2003–2008)

 In 2003, Majstrovich made his debut in the New Zealand NBL for the Hawke's Bay Hawks.
 He was named Rookie of the Year in his first season before going on to earn the MVP award in 2004.

-After returning to the Perth Wildcats for the 2004–05 season, Majstrovich returned to New Zealand in 2005 and played a third season for the Hawke's Bay Hawks, before joining the New Zealand Breakers for the 2005–06 NBL season.
-However, his debut season with the Breakers was cut short by a season-ending leg injury.
+For the 2004–05 NBL season, Majstrovich re-joined the Perth Wildcats.
+He then returned to the Hawke's Bay Hawks for the 2005 New Zealand NBL season.
+He joined the New Zealand Breakers for the 2005–06 NBL season, but appeared in just 12 games due to a season-ending leg injury.

-After a championship-winning season with the Hawks in 2006, Majstrovich joined the Adelaide 36ers for the 2006–07 NBL season.
-In 2007, he joined the Wellington Saints.
-In 2008, he joined the Auckland Stars.
+With the Hawke's Bay Hawks in the 2006 New Zealand NBL season, Majstrovich won the NZNBL championship.
+He then joined the Adelaide 36ers for the 2006–07 NBL season.

+Majstrovich played for the Wellington Saints in 2007 and the Auckland Stars in 2008.

 Romania (2008)

-Following his season with the Auckland Stars, Majstrovich moved to Romania to play for Tab Baldwin at U-Mobitelco Cluj-Napoca.
+For the 2008–09 season, Majstrovich moved to Romania to play for Tab Baldwin at U-Mobitelco Cluj-Napoca.
 His stint ended in December 2008 after appearing in three league games and two EuroChallenge games.